cliffc2/cliffnotes/README.md

 # Shelley Testnet command list on OSX
-cliffc notes test
+cliffc notes
 >Nov.
 27 2019 - These are my notes to load jormungandr.
 The code is changing daily so check the telegram group for updates.
 References to other guides are below.
 Check out Chris Graffagnino's notes too. https://gist.github.com/Chris-Graffagnino/4d1be0b88dcaa93440a81dcafdc47afd#create-node-configyaml

-_This is currently under review and construction_ from 10-3-2019

 TO LOAD JORMUNGANDR FROM THE BINARIES GO HERE

 https://github.com/input-output-hk/jormungandr/releases/

-After you load the binaries, you will need to make a 2 folders (jormungandr folder and a temp/storage folder) then create the node-config.yaml (or config.yaml then save the file in the jormungandr folder).
+After you load the binaries, you will need to make a 2 folders (jormungandr folder and a tmp/jormungandr "storage" folder) then create the config.yaml (or node-config.yaml then save the file to the jormungandr folder).

 NOTE - 0.8.0 rc1 IS USING ```jormungandr --genesis-block-hash 27668e95121566df0bb2e2c11c5fd95dfe59efd570f8f592235ecff167ca3f29 --config config.yaml ```

-NOTE - 0.7.3 IS USING ```jormungandr --genesis-block-hash 27668e95121566df0bb2e2c11c5fd95dfe59efd570f8f592235ecff167ca3f29 --config config.yaml ```

-NOTE - 0.7.0 (old) IS USING ```jormungandr --genesis-block-hash dceef4d6696ead83eadb5104c6383e1905aa81fc7a79ea2ca87a97c2bfd2f4a1 --config config.yaml ```

-CHECK THE RECENT BUILDS (config and genesis block) HERE.
-Will try to keep up with the changes https://hydra.iohk.io/job/Cardano/jormungandr/jormungandrConfigs.beta/latest
+Check the recent IOHK builds (config and genesis block info). https://hydra.iohk.io/job/Cardano/jormungandr/jormungandrConfigs.beta/latest